yofabronecoforo/C6EGHV/README.md

 * [OnGoodyHutReward event, what are the parameters?](https://forums.civfanatics.com/threads/ongoodyhutreward-event-what-are-the-parameters.642591/#post-15398744) by LeeS
 * [How do you catch an era change event in Lua?](https://forums.civfanatics.com/threads/how-do-you-catch-an-era-change-event-in-lua.614454/#post-15144387) by Tiramisu

-The following were essential in implementing the Goody Hut picker and frequency slider:
+The Goody Hut picker and frequency slider features rely on knowledge gleaned from the following:

 * [Configurable Goody Huts](https://steamcommunity.com/sharedfiles/filedetails/?id=2462745561) by Sailor Cat

-The following were essential to the Unit Ability rewards, Villager Secrets reward, and Bonus Rewards features:
+The Unit Ability rewards, Villager Secrets reward, and Bonus Rewards features rely on knowledge gleaned from the following:

 * [Questions regarding limitations of Mods](https://forums.civfanatics.com/threads/questions-regarding-limitations-of-mods.663297/) by dunkleosteus, et al
 * [Wondrous Goody Huts](https://steamcommunity.com/sharedfiles/filedetails/?id=2384120911) by Sailor Cat